cjcolvar/omniauth-cas/README.md

 end
 ```

-OmniAuth CAS requires at least one of the following two configuration options:
+OmniAuth CAS requires both of the following two configuration options:

   * `host` - Defines the host of your CAS server.
 A default login URL of `/login` will be assumed.
   * `login_url` - Defines the URL used to prompt users for their login information.
-    If no `host` is configured, the host application's domain will be used.

 Other configuration options: